AsperTheDog/Zote-the-Mighty-Fangame/README.md

 # Zote-the-Mighty-Fangame
 This repository is an archive of the fangame project made by [Guillermo Muñoz](https://github.com/AsperTheDog) and [Raúl Martín](https://github.com/626raul626).
-It is not the active development repository as that one is private.
+It is not the development repository as that one is private.
 This project has been discontinued as we have moved on to making our own independent games.

 ## Important notice